Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.

 CIOs stated they were very proud of their team’s ability to respond to the challenges so quickly and effectively.
 A CIO of a one billion-plus dollar public company shared that his CEO, who’d always been a fan of their IT operations, was effusive in his now-frequent praise of their efforts and results.

-The CIOs mentioned there were a couple of items they would have handled differently though, including adopting collaboration tools more completely before it became a crisis and allowing employees to take docking stations and extra monitors home with them.
+The CIOs mentioned there were a couple of items they would have handled differently though, including adopting collaboration tools more completely before it became a crisis need, and allowing employees to take docking stations and extra monitors home with them.
 At the time the shelter-in-place order was adopted, most felt it would be short-lived and now realize that they were being too cautious with asset management.

 Several also shared how this situation verified the importance of business continuity planning over and above disaster recovery planning.